Home » San Diego » Tips for visiting San Diego Zoo with kids

 A girl pets an Armadillo in the Children’s Zoo at San Diego Zoo.
 Image: Sandiegozoo.org

-Soon, a newer version of San Diego Zoo Children’s Zoo is coming up.
+Soon, a newer version of San Diego Zoo Children’s Zoo will come up.

 This zoo’s four distinct environments will be – Marshlands, Desert, Woodland, and Rain Forest.

-Kids will get to explore animals via interactive learning, close-up encounters, and modern technology mesh fun, etc.
+Kids will explore animals via interactive learning, close-up encounters, modern technology mesh fun, etc.

 San Diego Zoo Kids Store